salihtangel/Binary-Search-Tree/README.md

-# Binary-Search-Tree
+# C programming
 STANGEL

-This file can help you to understand binary search trees in c this is a simple one and it can  be a example for your codes.
+This file can help you to understand  some c algorithms.